Cannabis concentrates, and especially dabbing, are the new big thing in stoner circles.

-As the name suggests, they are concentrated THC and CBD extracts from cannabis flowers.
-The extracts can also contain other cannabinoids and terpenes.
+As the name suggests, cannabis concentrates are concentrated THC and CBD extracts of cannabis flowers, which usually contain a plethora of other cannabinoids and terpenes.

 When consumed carefully and in moderation, concentrates can be safely used by both medical and recreational users.